kobi2187/flixel-docs/documentation/01_community/08-code-style.html.md

 @:isVar @:allow(flixel.tweens.FlxTween) private static var pool(get, null):FlxPool<MultiVarTween>;
 ```

-However, if there are two many of these sections it be worth considering to split the function into several smaller ones.
+However, if there are too many of these sections it may be worth considering to split the function into several smaller ones.

 There shouldn't be more than one empty line to separate sections.